onecthree/zpheur/README.md

 # Zpheur Skeleton Application
 > ⚠️ Used only for non-production (non-stable release)

-Zpheur skeleton application for a new project use Zpheur.
+Zpheur skeleton application for a new project.

 ## Installation
 > Remember, you must install the [czpheur](https://github.com/onecthree/czpheur) extension before using this template.